colin-eberhardt/phillies-offer-calc/README.md

 1. **Implement a DB on the backend**.
 This would provide a more scalable, performant way to read data.
 Something like a Postgres DB for this type of structured data would work fine.
 We could also use this to fetch our player-specific info (like stats).
 Maybe leverage an ORM to perform CRUD statements.
 2. **More services.** By this, I mean we could implement additional backend services to improve the insights provided by the tool.
 Imagine something like a "similar players service" which fetches players that are statistically similar to our target player.
 This could be the output of a model created by the Data Science team.
 Could enable users to get a better idea of the potential market value for the target player.
 3. **Improved state management**.
 There are some areas in the frontend wherein it may be suitable to leverage a reducer of sorts.
 For example, updating the graphData and dispatching actions from the "Compare" and "Reset" buttons.
-4> **Testing.** Implement pytests and frontend testing.
+4. **Testing.** Implement pytests and frontend testing.
 Handle UI errors when/if server is down.
+5. **i18n**.
+We have some data (columns, particularly) that could use some translation to make them easier to handle wrt human-readability.